WouterBant/GEVit-DL2-Project/Blogpost.md

 #### Introduction
 GSA-Nets and GE-ViTs are slow because attention is applied on the pixel level.
 We propose two methods to reduce the spatial resolution of the input to GE-ViT which we dub the artificial image.

 The first approach is to split the image into patches that are lifted to the group.
 Subsequently, each transformation is projected and the resulting embeddings are averaged over the group producing an embedding for the patch.
 The image structure is preserved, but the artificial image contains the embeddings for the patches with dimensionality 64.
-This pipeline is visualized in the Figure below:
+This pipeline is visualized in the Figure 10 below:

 <table align="center">
   <tr align="center">
       <td><img src="figures/modern_eq_vit.png" width=600></td>
   </tr>
   <tr align="left">
-    <td colspan=2><b>Figure TODO.</b> Pipeline for creating an artificial image composed of group invariant patch embeddings. </td>
+    <td colspan=2><b>Figure 10.</b> Pipeline for creating an artificial image composed of group invariant patch embeddings. </td>
   </tr>
 </table>

 > As in the normal ViT we create patches, however, these patches are lifted to the group and the resulting transformations are each processed by the same model.
 Afterward, the images are invariantly aggregated over the group and reshaped to the original image structure but now with fewer pixels.
 The resulting artificial image is fed to GE-ViT as normal.

 The second approach is to process the image with a group convolutional neural network.
 Here we don't pad the image so the spatial resolution naturally decreases.
 Here were output 32 E(2) invariant feature maps with spatial resolution 28 by 28.
 This stack of feature maps is the artificial image on which we apply GE-ViT.
-This process is visualized below:
+This process is visualized in Figure 11 below:

 <table align="center">
   <tr align="center">
       <td><img src="figures/hybrid.png" width=600></td>
   </tr>
   <tr align="left">
-    <td colspan=2><b>Figure TODO.</b> Pipeline for creating an artificial image composed of group invariant feature maps from a GE-CNN. </td>
+    <td colspan=2><b>Figure 11.</b> Pipeline for creating an artificial image composed of group invariant feature maps from a GE-CNN. </td>
   </tr>
 </table>